Lesson video

 Let's go through these then.

-So in the first problem, there are five classes getting ready for the whole school gymnastics competition.
+So in the first problem, there are five classes getting ready for the whole-school gymnastics competition.

-There are 30 children in each class and each child puts two socks into their PE bag.
+There are 30 children in each class, and each child puts two socks into their PE bag.

-And you could then either apply the commutative law to rearrange the factors, so it's 5 multiplied by 2 multiplied by 30 or you could use the associative law to group together some of the factors.
+How many socks are there altogether?
+Well, we could represent this as five multiplied by 30 multiplied by two, and you could then either apply the commutative law to rearrange the factors, so it's five multiplied by two multiplied by 30, or you could use the associative law to group together some of the factors.

 So there are 300 socks left.